OISTE/repository/tmp/testcp.md

 ## Certificate Status Services

-**For SSL Certificates, the Issuing CA must provide certificate status validation services, by means of Certificate Revocation Lists and OCSP responder.
+**For TLS Certificates, the Issuing CA must provide certificate status validation services, by means of Certificate Revocation Lists and OCSP responder.
 The details of such services must be detailed in the CPS published by the Issuing CA.**